Thunder Road (Introduction) [Springsteen on Broadway]

 Jerkin' the truck all over the lot,

-It's a 1940's manual transmission and I can't get past first gear!
+it's a 1940's manual transmission and I can't get past first gear!

 After a moment Tinker says, "This isn't gonna work".